paulber19/NVDAExtensionGlobalPlugin/addon/doc/en/readme.md

 	* mute or unmute volume for the focused application,
 	* establishment of the main Windows or NVDA volume at the start of the add-on,
 	* modification of main volume or audio stream's volume of focused application.
+	* automatic recovery of the main volume and NVDA when the extension is loaded,
+	* orientation of NVDA audio output,

 * Tools for development of add-on.